How to Spend 1 Day in Cartagena, Colombia

 Cartagena is a lot of fun, but remember, like with all other big cities you do need to be careful of your surroundings.
 Pickpockets and theft can be common here for those who don’t keep an eye on their belongings.

-Colombia has a reputation for being dangerous, but I never once felt unsafe during my one day in Cartagena.
+Colombia has a reputation for being dangerous, but I never once felt unsafe during either of my visits to Cartagena.
 That being said, I stuck to the touristic areas, explored during the day, and made sure I was aware of my belongings and surroundings at all times- as you should do in any city.
-Since I was only here for a port stop, I can’t comment on the night life or being out after dark.
+After dark, I made sure to take Ubers and stay in the tourist zones.

 Visitors should also know that Colombia has their own currency (the Colombian Peso) however, American dollars are widely accepted here as well.
 The exchange rate may not be the best, but if you are only in Cartagena for one day then it’s probably easier to deal with the higher exchange rate then trying to find an ATM or currency exchange office (both of which normally come with fees anyway).